 When I first started out in woodworking I was mainly using reclaimed materials, but for those materials I need to buy, I put little or no thought into where they were coming from.
 It was too easy to go and buy wood from a local retailer without any understanding or thought of the journey that wood had taken to get there.

 As a family we are quite environmentally conscious.
-We buy mostly organic food, buy 100% renewable energy from Bulb, have solar panels on our roof and recycle / re-purpose everything we can.
+We buy mostly organic food, buy 100% renewable energy, have solar panels on our roof and recycle / re-purpose everything we can.
 So why wasn’t I thinking about where my wood was coming from?

 I’d fallen into the corporate consumer trap, lazily sourcing materials from the big brands, trying to find the cheapest, easiest source.